atomiv/atomiv.github.io/content/_framework/software-architecture/distributed-computing.md

 * Partition tolerance - A partition-tolerant service continues to operate despite failure of a part of the system.

+## ACID Property

+In traditional relational databases, ACID transactions guarantee the following properties, and these are guaranteed by a two-phase commit (which ensures this across multiple database instances when performing a transaction):

+* Atomicity - Either all operations in the transaction complete successfully or none, i.e. there is no possiblity for partial success and partial failure in a transaction; if one part fails then the entire transaction fails

+* Consistency - Database is consistent before a transaction and it is consistent at the end of the transaction, i.e. it's always in a valid state

+* Isolation - Transactions execute in isolation, as if it is the only operation performed upon the database

+* Durability - Operations are not reversed when the transaction completes.

 ## References